kushalamgowda/my-portfolio/README.md

 Overview

-- A fast, responsive personal portfolio for Kushala M with a dark, high‑contrast design.
+- A fast, responsive personal portfolio for mine with a dark, high‑contrast design.
 - Sections: Hero with background photo and CTAs, About, Skills with image background, Projects, and Contact with email and resume links.